ENERGY STAR®: Getting More For Your Money

 Air Leakage: The lower the number, the less drafts and air infiltration.
-The lowest number the government assigns is a .1 and Sunrise Windows actually are even lower.
+The lowest number the government assigns is a .1, and our windows actually are even lower.
 Windows with an air leakage number above .3 fail this test.

 Can Windows Save Energy?